Last Updated -

 Growth and Future Prospects

-Walmart’s growth agenda centers on three levers: faster omnichannel convenience, a richer profit mix beyond retail margin, and automation and AI that lift productivity at scale.
-In Q3 FY26 (ended October 31, 2025), Walmart reported $179.5B in revenue, 27% global eCommerce growth, 53% global advertising growth (including VIZIO), and 16.7% growth in membership income.
-It raised FY26 guidance to 4.8% to 5.1% net sales growth and 4.8% to 5.5% adjusted operating income growth (constant currency).
+In Q3 FY26, Walmart reported $179.5B revenue, 27% global eCommerce growth, 53% global advertising growth (including VIZIO), and 16.7% growth in membership income.
+Management raised FY26 guidance to 4.8% to 5.1% net sales growth and 4.8% to 5.5% adjusted operating income growth in constant currency, with adjusted EPS of $2.58 to $2.63.

 Key growth drivers